 7. Chores are rewarded

-When our girls were younger, we came across an app that kept track of our kid’s chores and with every completed task they would earn points that could be cashed in for rewards that we set up.
+When our girls were younger, we came across an app that kept track of our kid’s chores, and with every completed task they would earn points that could be cashed in for rewards that we set up.

-Our girls were so crazy about this system they were spending all their free time doing chores.
+It was such a great idea and our girls were so crazy about this system they were spending all their free time doing chores.
 It was awesome!

 These rewards varied from playing a game with dad to earning spending cash at the store.
 The girls worked hard and even learned to save their points for more “expensive” rewards.